-Over 800,000 British nationals visit Thailand every year.
+British nationals make over 900,000 visits to Thailand every year.
 Most visits are trouble-free, but there have been attacks (sometimes violent), particularly on the islands of Samui archipelago.
 Two British nationals were killed on 15 September 2014 on the island of Koh Tao in the Gulf of Thailand.
 See Crime

-On 22 May the military took control of government.
-Martial law is in place and provides an enabling framework for the Royal Thai Army to take action it deems necessary to enforce law and order.
+On 22 May 2014 the military took control of government.
+Martial law was in place across Thailand until 1 April 2015 when it was lifted from all areas except the southern provinces of Pattani, Yala and Narathiwat, the Sadao district of Songkhla province and some border areas.
+However, Article 44 of the interim constitution gives General Prayuth Chan-o-cha, head of the National Council for Peace and Order (NCPO), wide powers to continue to take action to enforce law and order, and restrictions remain on freedom of assembly and expression.
 Before the military coup there were large-scale demonstrations and protests in Bangkok and other cities.
 Some of these were violent.
 You should avoid any protests, political gatherings, demonstrations or marches.

 A number of media outlets have been taken off air and some internet sites remain blocked.
 It’s illegal to criticise the coup and you should be wary of making political statements in public.
 You should monitor local news and social media for developments.